tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/Installing_Node.md

 # Installing Node

 Node.js is required for several Titanium SDK components, including the Titanium CLI and Alloy.
-Node.js is also required to build the Titanium SDK.

 ## Compatibility and download